Carbon

 How They Differentiate

 Proprietary DLS process achieves injection-molding-like mechanical properties and surface finish at speeds significantly higher than traditional resin-based processes like SLA.
+They differentiate by focusing on integrated design-to-production workflows for serial manufacturing in high-growth verticals such as dental and sports equipment.

 Market & Competition